3gpp-chatbox/backend/processed_data/registration_analysis.md

 {
   "element1": "UE",
   "element2": "AMF",
-  "relationship": "UE sends registration requests to AMF, and AMF authenticates the UE."
+  "relationship": "UE sends registration requests to the AMF, and the AMF authenticates the UE."
 }

 ## Triggers

 {
   "state": "5GMM-REGISTERING",
-  "trigger": "UE attempts network access"
+  "trigger": "User turns on device and attempts network access" }
-}

 {